 A typical standard curve with optical density readings at 450 nm on the Y-axis against IgG concentrations on the X-axis is shown below.
 This curve is for the purpose of illustration only and should not be used to calculate unknowns.
-Each user should obtain his or her data and standard curve in each experiment.
+A standard curve should be generated in each experiment.